ThatNerd404/A.P.O.L.L.O/Documents/A.P.O.L.L.O.md

 - [x] Figure out langchain
 - [ ] Read "Langchain in Action"
 - [ ] read this https://realpython.com/async-io-python/
-- [ ] make relevant document score thing go with range of 0-1 not 0-infinity
+- [ ] make relevant document score thing go with range of 0-1 not 0-infinity aka make it into cosine distance
 - [ ] take score to make it not grab documents if below a certain relevance threshold
 - [ ] turn `get_relevant_documents():` into a part of the chain invoking thing maybe?
+- [ ] make it so apollo can get interrupted
 - [ ] look into the different libraries that I will need for the project
 	- [x] `SpeechRecognition` for speech recognintion,
 	- [x] `spaCy`, `NLTK`, or pre-trained models like OpenAI's GPT (via transformers) for natural language processing,